Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 (Rule of Thumb: Free tier systems cost roughly the same as paid tiers once you add transaction fees.
 Your costs vary based on volume and seasonal fluctuations.)

-The "free" cheap restaurant POS system isn't always cheapest when you factor in transaction fees.
-Sometimes paying for software with lower processing rates works out better for your budget POS needs.
+The "free" option isn't always cheapest when you factor in transaction fees.
+Sometimes paying for software with lower processing rates works out better for your budget.

 Best Cheap POS System for Restaurant: What You Need to Know